INDY POP CON - PODCAST MARATHON

 - YWCA of Metropolitan Chicago, Medical Advocate Volunteer

-Experience with professional sound design and production sound mixing for film and radio.
+Professional sound design and production sound mixing, performer and music creator.